nallison/GTODocTest/docs/Flight_following.md

 >
 > c) If SPOT or ADS-B tracking fails during flight, the pilot must give position reports at least every 30 minutes to a suitable person on the ground stating position and intentions.
 A suitable person on the ground means someone who will initiate SAR action if the glider becomes overdue.

-Every five minutes GTO obtains positions for flying giders from the [Gliding New Zealand tracking system](https://gliding.net.nz/tracking).
+Every two minutes GTO obtains positions for flying giders from the [Gliding New Zealand tracking system](https://gliding.net.nz/tracking).
 If more than 30 minutes have passed since an automated position report is received then the Today section of the Main page highlights the Glider that needs a Manual Ops Normal recorded:

 ![Manual Ops normal required](./assets/images/GTO_YellowBar_Manual_OpsNormal.png){:.screenshot}